ePages-de/epages-devportal/_posts/2018/2018-10-30-the-best-tools-to-implement-ux-concepts.md

 ### Terminology database

-Our internal terminology database is a great support for us when it comes to using terms that have already been defined, and thus helps us to create consistent UI texts.
+Our internal Confluence-based terminology database is a great support for us when it comes to using terms that have already been defined, and thus helps us to create consistent UI texts.

 {% image_custom image="/assets/img/pages/blog/images/terminology_database.png" width="50" lightbox %}